ExSituMarketing/iFrame-Embed/README.md

 # Data Logging
 All data logging such as impression and click logging, are trigged by viewport and active window. embed.min.js will send logging info, only the iframe is visible to the user.

+Along with logging information, the script will send viewport timing information to the iframe.
+It measures total time of the iframe in the browser's viewport before clicks or move away.

 # NOTE